XSS in React, Vue and Server Components

 }

-If server data includes unsanitised HTML that the client renders with dangerouslySetInnerHTML, XSS happens.
-Sanitise before rendering raw HTML, regardless of source.
+Server-rendered output isn't automatically safe just because it came from your server.
+If server data includes unsanitised HTML and the client renders it with dangerouslySetInnerHTML, you have XSS regardless of where the string originated.
+Sanitise before rendering raw HTML, whatever the source.

 // Next.js API route - bypasses React encoding